programmer-1991/PP1-StudyHelp/README.md

 - __Contact us section__

   - The contact section encourages users to get in contact and provides a phone number, email adress and street adress where they can be found.
   - The contact section includes social media icons so users can find Studyhelp on facebook, twitter and instagram.
   - Thee contact section is valuable to the user as it gives them the ability to find and contact Studyhelp if they need to.

 ![contact us](assets/images/contact-us.png)

-### Features Left to Implement

-- Another feature idea

 ## Testing
 - I tested that this page works in different browsers: Chrome, Firefox, Safari.